Juan Manuel Correa: 2022 season

 In February 2022, Prema Powerteam announced that Correa would participate in the 2022 European Le Mans Series with them.
 Due to Formula 3 commitments and an injury, he only contested the final two rounds; the team came third at Spa-Francorchamps on Correa's debut.
 He won his first endurance race during the season finale in Portimão, helping Prema become the teams' champions.

 2023 season

 Correa raced the No. 9 car with Prema Racing in the LMP2 category of the FIA World Endurance Championship in 2023, partaking in all rounds which did not clash with his F2 commitments.
 The trio of Correa, Bent Viscaal, and Filip Ugran attained two top-five finishes and concluded the season sitting ninth out of eleven teams in the LMP2 standings.

 2025 season

 In March 2025, Correa was announced to drive in the IMSA SportsCar Championship with United Autosports, in the LMP2 category.

 Other racing

 Super Formula

-In December 2024, Correa partook in a Super Formula test at the Suzuka Circuit.
+In December 2024, Correa partook in a Super Formula test at the Suzuka Circuit with Kondo Racing.